cartonmarkup/jsCarton/README.md

     FACTORY( 'div', { type: 'cell', styles: { width: '100%' } }, ... )

 Which is also the most detailed way to define a jsCarton markup.
-A shorter version of corse is to use the CELL tag instead:
+A shorter version of course is to use the CELL tag instead:

     CELL( { styles: {  width: '100%' } }, ... )